Project-Interoperability/project-interoperability.github.io/index.md

 ##2.
 Interoperability Tools

+These are the top most important tools for building information interoperability.
+Learn more in an overview about [how you can use these tools](http://ise.gov).

-2-1 [Common Profile](principles/) - This is a guideline for system architects.
+2-1 [Common Profile](principles/) - This is the common profile.

-2-2 [Springboard](open-standards/) - Standards, specifications, and formats supporting open data objectives.
+2-2 [Springboard](open-standards/) - More I2F tools.

-2-3 [Architecture Alignment](glossary/) - The glossary of open data terms.
+2-3 [Architecture Alignment](glossary/) - More I2F tools.

-2-4 [Maturity Model](open-licenses/) - The definition for open licenses.
+2-4 [Maturity Model](open-licenses/) - More I2F tools.

-2-5 [Reference Architecture Template](schema/) - The schema used to describe datasets, APIs, and published data at agency.gov/data.
+2-5 [Reference Architecture Template](schema/) - More I2F tools.

 2-6 [Geospatial Interoperability](glossary/) - More I2F tools.

-2-7 [Attribute Exchange](glossary/) - Review Reference Architecture and Assess
+2-7 [Attribute Exchange](glossary/) - More I2F tools.

-2-8 [Identity and Access Management](glossary/) - Vet Reference Architecture and Build in Information Interoperability
+2-8 [Identity and Access Management](glossary/) - More I2F tools.

 2-9 [Exchange Patterns](glossary/) - More I2F tools.